gwashington17760704/like-butta-smarty-us-address-autocomplete/README.md

-# Go-Anywhere Drop-in Pop-in Smarty US Address Autocomplete
+# (GAPFSUSAA) Goes-Anywhere, Pain-Free Smarty US Address Autocomplete

-This project lets you drop a few lines of JavaScript into your code to give you Smarty's US Address Autocomplete.
+This solution lets you drop a few lines of JavaScript into your code to give you Smarty's US Address Autocomplete.
 There are zero external dependencies.
 It should play nice with all framesworks and libraries.
-If your form uses, or can use `id` attributes for your address, city, state, and ZIP Code fields, this should work for you.
+If your form uses, or can use `id` html attributes for your address, city, state, and ZIP Code fields, this should work for you.

-If your HTML looks something like this:
+If your HTML looks something like this...

 ```html
 <!DOCTYPE html>